awitten1/awitten1.github.io/_posts/2022-12-23-variant-indexes.md

 These are two very different environments.
 In one, the operations of the business (application) depend on efficient fine-grained access to the database.
 In the other, users depend on efficient aggregations and analytics than scan a potentially vast quantity of data (and perform almost exclusively read operations).

 This paper focuses on the second environment.
 It explains how Data Warehouses can exploit their "read-mostly" environment to use different types of indexes to speed up queries.
+These techniques don't help much in the OLTP case, because these indexes need to be synchronously maintained on every insert, which results in a huge write amplification.
+Furthermore, they don't benefit point queries that much (except for the Value-List index, which is really a normal index).

 Ok, now on to the paper.

-## Section 2
+# Section 2

 First, the paper defines "Value-List" indexes.
-A Value-List index is a bunch of key-value pairs, where the key is the column being indexed, and the value is a list of Row IDs (RID).
+A Value-List index is a bunch of key-value pairs, where the key is the column being indexed, and the value is a list of Row IDs (RID) where the corresponding Row has that value.
 A RID is a reference to a row, note the row itself.
 You can think of it like the address of a row.
 It specifies where on disk the row is stored.

 Here's an example of a Value-List index (suppose we have a table with an index on state of residence):